CVanchieri/Portfolio/Post_YelpNLPQuerySimilarReviews.md

 ![NLP](/assets/images/QuerySimilarYelpReviews/nlp.jpg) <br>

-## Using natural language processing to query similar Yelp reviews by reviews text.
+## Using natural language processing to query similar Yelp reviews and Nearest Neighbors to predict a star rating.

 ---

-The goal here is to use create a fake review and then use Natural Language Processing on the text to query similar reviews within the given Yelp data set.
+The goal here is to use create a fake review, use Natural Language Processing on the text to query similar reviews within the given Yelp data set and generate a predicted star review.

 #### Necessary imports.
 ```